ComputerMentorsGroup/MTA-SoftwareDev/Lesson-4/README.md

 # Lesson 4: Web Applications

+## Objectives
+In this chapter students learn how to use HTML and CSS to create web pages, introduction to JavaScript and ASP.NET, and learn the basics of web hosting for the purpose of creating a Web Application.

 ## Web Concepts
 * URL *Uniform Resource Locator* is the short way of saying Website Address, for example: http://www.mywebsite.com
 * Every Web Address starts with http:// or https:// (secure)